Construction Bachelor of Science

 This advanced course is an in-depth study of construction project sequencing, scheduling and control.
 Students will analyze construction documents for planning, the management of construction processes and to create construction schedules for both residential and commercial projects.
 Construction quality assurance and cost control processes will be presented.
 Microsoft Project and Phoenix Project Manager software will be used to create various schedules.
 Lean construction principles and practices will be introduced.
 Course must be completed with a grade of "C" or higher.

 The emphasis of this course is construction safety, requirements and procedures associated with the Occupational Safety and Health Administration (OSHA).
 Students will learn how to effectively manage safety including planning, inspections, prevention and the administration of safety processes on the job site.
-In addition, the students will be responsible for creating a construction safety plan.
-Other topics addressed include contractor safety management, dealing with language barriers, and understanding modern risk management techniques.
+In addition, the students will be responsible for creating a project specific construction safety plan.
+Upon successful completion of OSHA training modules, students will earn an OSHA 30-Hour Construction certification.
+Lab fee required.
 Course must be completed with a grade of "C" or higher.

-This advanced course covers the analysis and determination of construction costs such as indirect and overhead costs from a general contractor and/or construction manager perspective.
-Advanced topics presented include preconstruction services, industry project procurement processes, project delivery systems and contracts, the preparation of bid proposals and bidding strategies.
+This advanced course covers the analysis and determination of construction costs such as direct and indirect costs from a general contractor and/or construction manager perspective.
+Advanced topics presented include pre-construction services, industry project procurement processes, project delivery systems and contracts, the preparation of bid proposals and bidding strategies.
 Professional ethics will be addressed in this course.
 Students will be responsible for the development of a detailed cost estimate and bid proposal for a commercial building construction project.
 Course must be completed with a grade of "C" or higher.

 Students will be introduced to the basic principles and applications of construction accounting and cost control.
 Important topics such as cash flow projections, overhead determinations, and profit centers specifically related to the construction industry will be presented.
 Students will become familiarized with accounting terminology and documents such as balance sheets, income statements, financial ratio analyses, depreciation, estimated cost at completion, and earned value analysis.
 This course must be completed with a "C" or higher.